-Notwithstanding these challenges, and aside from the global commodity price deterioration particularly during year ended 31 December 2020, Ma'aden was successful in maintaining stable operations while maneuvering limited demand interruptions via successfully switching to different production grades and / or different customers to maintain product flow to the market.
-Ma'aden's management believes that the Covid-19 pandemic, by itself, has had limited direct material effects on Ma'aden's reported results for the guarter and six months ended 30 June 2021.
+Notwithstanding these challenges, and aside from the global commodity price deterioration particularly during the year ended 31 December 2020, Ma'aden was successful in maintaining stable operations while maneuvering limited demand interruptions via successfully switching to different production grades and / or different customers to maintain product flow to the market.
+Ma'aden's management believes that the Covid-19 pandemic, by itself, has had limited direct material effects on Ma'aden's reported results for the quarter and nine months ended 30 September 2021.
 Ma'aden's management continues to monitor the situation closely.